andrewrosss/multicommand/README.md

 commands/binary/subtract.py
 ```

-Turns into a command line application like this:
+Into a command line application like this:

 ```bash
 mycli unary negate ...